nesi/hpc_training/_lessons/004-programming-environment.md

 cc -o gsl_statistics_example gsl_statistics_example.c -lgsl -dynamic
 ldd gsl_statistics_example
 ```
 You should now see a number of libraries that are dynamically linked.
-Note that not all libraries are available as both static and dyamic libraries - in this case, the linker will simple use what it can get.
+Note that not all libraries are available as both static and dynamic libraries - in this case, the linker will simple use what it can get.